-Did you know that you can save a lot of money, time and hassle by growing your cannabis from clones instead of from seed?
+Did you know that you can save a lot of money, time and hassle by growing your cannabis from clones instead of seeds?
 Cannabis grown from seed has a lot of benefits of its own, but it does add a lot of extra time and hassle to your growing season.
 Seedlings take weeks to grow big enough to plant, and you must learn how to tell the gender of your plants or you have the risk of a male plant ruining your whole crop.
 Clones are a great option even for beginner growers.
 You may start off by purchasing clones from other home growers or dispensaries, but you will quickly find out that this gets expensive!
 When purchasing clones, you cannot guarantee their quality or hardiness and you may end up losing some early on.
-Luckily, cloning at home is simple when you follow the steps below and have all of the right equipment on hand.
+Luckily, cloning at home is simple and easy when you have the right equipment and follow the steps below.
 In this article we will go over everything you need to clone your own marijuana plants, so that you have complete control over your strains.

 What is Cloning?

 When growing marijuana or any plant, the usual method of reproduction is called sexual reproduction.
 This requires a male and a female plant, which are bred to produce genetically unique offspring.
 The male plant pollinates the female, which then puts energy in to producing viable seeds.
 Marijuana growers want to harvest the flower, or bud, of the female plant.
 Plants grown for harvest are to be kept away from males, because male plants even within a few hundred feet can effect the flowering potential of your females and cause them to go to seed.
 Therefore, growers who want to produce their own seeds must be very careful to keep their male plants separate from their harvest plants.
 When you grow from seed, you must learn how to sex your plants early in their life cycle to avoid problems.